Fragment size density estimator for shrinkage-induced fracture based on a physics-informed neural network: Results and Discussion

 Figure~\ref{compare}(a) shows the test losses $L^{\text{test,FD}}_{2,1}$ and $L^{\text{test,FD}}_{2,2}$ as functions of the number of grid points $k$, alongside the corresponding test losses $L^{\text{test}}_{2,1}$ and $L^{\text{test}}_{2,2}$ of the best-performing PINN model.
 The FD test losses exhibit a power-law decay with respect to $k$; however, achieving the accuracy level of the PINN model requires substantially more grid points.
 Notably, at $k = 2^{6}$, which corresponds to the resolution used for the IDE during PINN training, the PINN test losses were four to eight orders of magnitude smaller than those of the FD method, reflecting the superior interpolation capability of NNs.

 Figure~\ref{compare}(b) shows the prediction time required to obtain solutions using each model.
 The results summarize the statistics from 1,000 trials using parameter sets uniformly sampled from the domain $[1.2, 6.0]^2$, which is consistent with the training domain.
 To ensure a fair comparison, the FD and PINN models were both evaluated over the same grid size range $k$.
 Both prediction time curves have extremely narrow error bands, indicating that both methods are robust to changes in the parameter sets.
 For the FD model, the prediction time remains nearly constant for a small $k$ but increases rapidly beyond $k \approx 2^{10}$, primarily because of the computational cost of evaluating the matrix exponential in the exponential integrator.
 In contrast, the prediction time of the PINN model remains nearly constant across the entire range considered and is approximately $1/50$ of the minimum FD prediction time.
+Theoretically, the prediction time of the PINN model scales linearly with $k$; however, this proportionality is not apparent in the range of $k$ considered here because the prediction time is dominated by fixed overhead.
 Moreover, reaching a test loss comparable to that of the PINN model requires at least $k > 2^{13}$ in the FD scheme, which results in a prediction time that is more than three orders of magnitude longer.
 These results clearly demonstrate the advantages of the PINN model in terms of both prediction speed and accuracy.
 As discussed later, the training cost is not a limiting factor in scenarios such as MC sampling, where a large number of forward predictions are required.